Lethologica: Interesting Facts & How to Prevent It

 Tip of the Tongue Phenomenon

 Lethologica, sometimes mistyped or misremembered as “lethogica,” can happen just about anywhere.
 It’s a frequent part of everyday life.
-If you’ve ever struggled to solve a crossword puzzle, you’ve probably experienced the tip of the tongue (TOT) phenomenon.
-You think you know the answer to a crossword clue, but you just can’t remember it.
+If you’ve ever struggled to find words to solve a crossword puzzle, you’ve probably experienced lethologica symptoms.
+We commonly refer to this experience as the tip of the tongue (TOT) phenomenon.
+You think you know the answer to a crossword clue or any other word game puzzle, but you cannot, for the life of you, remember it.

 Psychologist Carl Jung popularized the term “lethologica” starting around 1913.
-In 1915, Dorland's American Illustrated Medical Dictionary defined lethologica as an “inability to remember the proper word.”
+In 1915, Dorland's American Illustrated Medical Dictionary defined the meaning of lethologica as an “inability to remember the proper word.”

 Lethologica vs. Lethonomia

-So, if you can’t remember the name of a giant South American rodent (but think you can or should), that’s lethologica.
-If you can’t remember the name of the little rodent chef in Ratatouille (but think you can or should), that’s lethonomia.
+So, if you can’t remember the word for a giant South American rodent (but think you can or should), that’s lethologica.
+If you can’t remember the name of the little rodent chef in the movie Ratatouille (but think you can or should), that’s lethonomia.
 His name is Remy, in case you were wondering.

 Lethologica Stats and Facts